 Consistency at Scale

 The other thing a purpose-built tool does well is consistency.
-Because the prompt is stored once and applied to every project, every proposal carries your real expertise — the same tone, the same portfolio framing, the same closing question pattern — without you having to remember to re-paste the long prompt every single time.
+Because the prompt is stored once and applied to every project, every proposal carries your real expertise: the same tone, the same portfolio framing, the same closing question pattern.
+No remembering to re-paste the long prompt every single time.

 From ChatGPT to Automation